Ciaran1981/geospatial-learn/README.rst

    python setup.py install

-This will install packages unavailable on anaconda.
+This will install the library and packages unavailable on anaconda.

 Step 2.

+Conda is very handy at managing packages, hence this stage, as some of these are external to python or themselves have multiple depends.

-Next, do the following (in the same terminal).
+Next, type the following (in the same terminal).

 .. code-block:: bash